Blog Post

 Endurance and Strength Training Outcomes

-Timing plays a big role in getting the best results.
+Timing plays a role in getting the best results.
 Taking protein after workouts helps meet daily energy and protein needs.
-Research backs up taking 1.6-2g of protein per kg body weight each day to build maximum muscle.
 Both types of protein can help you reach your performance goals if you take them right.
 Your choice depends on your dietary priorities and training goals.

 Digestive Tolerance and Allergen Risks